PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 This is a karma yoga place.
 We expect people to be honest, calm, respectful, responsible, hard working, compassionate, motivated by doing good work, have attention to detail, and keep the space clean.
 The work we do is also very physical, so please consider your own energy level and if you will find it rewarding.
 We expect you to follow the schedule of the farm, which includes early mornings.
 If you are unable to follow the schedule or if we have to pick up after you, or constantly remind you of the [rules](/?p=rules) you will be asked to leave.

-We expect people to understand that this is rural India and not do things which offends local senibilities.
+We expect people to understand that this is rural India and not do things which offends local sensibilities.

 This is our home and this is our life, which we are sharing with any one who wants to do good work.
 If you realize that, and understand that this will not only be your work place during your stay, but will also be your home, you will fit right in.